mnichols/ohmit/README.md

 - `_path` _required_ {String} The relationship (`rel`) to follow from the root.
 You can travel as deep as you like.
 - `_params` _optional_ {Object} Map of relationship:parameter object to pass into the GET request for that relationship
-- `_link` _optional_ {Boolean} Default : **false** Specifies the final relationship should not receive a GET request , but instead provide the uninitialized resources as their 'mementos'.
+- `_link` _optional_ {Boolean} Default : **false** Specifies the final relationship should not receive a GET request , but instead provide the uninitialized resources as their 'results'.

 ## Examples